-Though the once-spirited effort by a handful of San Bernardino County cities to prevent the State of California from usurping a substantial portion of local land use authority has been abandoned, several of their counterparts in Orange County are appealing to the California Supreme Court consider countermanding the state’s mandate that Southern California cities and counties accommodate 1.34 million new homes by the end of the decade.
+Though the once-spirited effort by a handful of San Bernardino County cities to prevent the State of California from usurping a substantial portion of local land use authority has been abandoned, several of their counterparts in Orange County are appealing to the California Supreme Court consider countermanding the state’s mandate that Southern California cities and counties accommodate 1.34 million new homes before the end of the decade.

-Traditionally in California and most of the county, land use authority – decisions on what can be built, to what standards and intensity – is exercised at the local, i.e., city or county level.
+Traditionally in California and most of the country, land use authority – decisions on what can be built, to what standards and intensity – is exercised at the local, i.e., city or county level.
 Federal and state governments set building standards with regard to construction and things like fire safety and have qualified autonomy on development issues on state-owned and federal-owned land.
-Planning processes take place generally in California at the municipal and county levels, and within city/incorporated town limits, that control is exercised by the cities and towns themselves.
+Planning processes take place generally in California at the municipal and county levels, such that within city/incorporated town limits, that control is exercised by the cities and towns themselves.

 Under this arrangement, theoretically and for the most part practically, through their elected leadership local residents had some level of control with regard to the tenor of development, its intensity, its quality, its mix, its character and nature, and its density.

 In recent years, the cost of housing in California has escalated dramatically beyond what was already a significant inflationary scale and the incidence of homelessness has increased.
 State officials in California, seeking to induce more and intensified home building, over the past nine years have been accommodating of the development industry.
 In 1969, the California legislature mandated that cities and counties carry out a regional housing needs assessment, referred to by the acronym RHNA, to allow them to meet the housing needs of people at all income levels in their respective communities.
 Over the following decades, the state government granted itself greater power in forcing local jurisdictions to meet perceived housing needs by imposing consequences for jurisdictions if mandated housing wasn’t built.